 Ashwagandha, the medicinal shrub that grows in Asia and Africa is known to be beneficial to fertility, sleep and more.
 As such, the market is now flooded with various brands of this herbal supplement.
 But which one is the best ashwagandha supplement?
 Read on for more helpful information.

-Not all supplements are created equal, and there are various options when it comes to deciding which one meets your needs.
+Not all of the supposedly best ashwagandha supplements are created equal, and there are various options when it comes to deciding which one meets your needs.
 Here’s what to look out for:

 1. Ingredient mix